Who can use this feature?

 Updating the account settings.

-Managing account security, such as multi-factor authentication (MFA) and password rotations.
+Managing account security, including multi-factor authentication (MFA) and password rotation.

 Monitoring user events through the Activity view.

-To assign one or more Owners to orphan accounts in your workspace, you must complete the following steps:
+To assign one or more Owners to orphaned accounts in your workspace, you must complete the following steps:

 Log in to your Cerby workspace.

 Select the Security Hub option from the left navigation drawer.
-The Security Hub view is displayed.
+The Security Hub page is displayed.

-Click the Assign Owners option in the Workspace health section.
-The Orphan accounts page is displayed with information about orphan accounts.
+Click the Assign owners option in the Orphaned accounts card.
+The Orphaned accounts page is displayed with information about orphaned accounts.

-Select one or multiple orphan accounts to assign one or more Owners:
+Select one or multiple orphaned accounts to assign one or more Owners:

 For one account: